jackryanoracoy/monstar-template/README.md

 # Monstar Template

-Monstar Template - A Scalable and Maintainable Architecture for Developing Mobile-first Responsive WordPress and Static Websites.
+Monstar Template - A Scalable and Maintainable Template for Developing Mobile-first Responsive WordPress and Static Websites.

 ## Getting Started

-Get started with Monstar Template, a scalable and maintainable architecture for building responsive, mobile-first web apps or sites.
+Get started with Monstar Template, a scalable and maintainable template for building responsive, mobile-first WordPress and static websites.
 Monstar Template helps you build not only fast but scalable and maintainable web apps or sites.
 With Monstar Template you have a package that is built with the combined knowledge and effort of some great developers, from their methodology, codes, packages, etc...

+Ready to kick-start your project using Monstar Template?
+[Download package here](https://jackryanoracoy.github.io/monstar-template)

 ### Content